pypi/warehouse/docs/user/organization-accounts/org-acc-faq.md

     We are unable to specify a timeline by which the PyPI admin will approve the organization account request.
-As resources are limited and there is no dedicated user support for organization accounts, the PyPI admin will review all organization account requests peiodically.
+As resources are limited and there is no dedicated user support for organization accounts, the PyPI admin will review all organization account requests periodically.

 1. **Who ensures that the organization account request is from a private organization or a community  project?**